My publications are available from the University of Kent's Academic Repository.

 - I am a member of the Board of the BCS Academy of Computing

 - I am leading the School's Makerspace effort.
 It's very exciting.

 - I am an affiliate researcher to the Crucible network in interdisciplinary design

-- I was immensely honoured, and proud, to be the 2010 recipient of the ACM SIGCSE award for Outstanding Contribution to Computer Science Education with the citation For outstanding contributions to computing education research and inspiring a generation of computing education researchers.
+- I was immensely honoured to be the 2010 recipient of the ACM SIGCSE award for Outstanding Contribution to Computer Science Education with the citation For outstanding contributions to computing education research and inspiring a generation of computing education researchers.
 Here is a recording of my keynote address to the conference.

 - I was recognised as a Distinguished Scientist by the ACM in 2009.